Designs released for conversion of two busy one-way streets in Louisville - NewsBreak

 wdrb.com

+Authorities identify 21-year-old man shot to death in Louisville's Phoenix Hill neighborhood

 LOUISVILLE, Ky.
-(WDRB) -- Authorities identified a 44-year-old woman who died after she was hit by a car near Louisville's Buechel neighborhood early Sunday morning.
-According to the Jefferson County Coroner's Office, that woman has been identified as Pamela Renee Pruitt, of Louisville.
-An LMPD spokesperson said the department's 6th...
+(WDRB) -- Authorities have identified a 21-year-old man who was found shot to death Sunday morning in Louisville's Phoenix Hill neighborhood.
+According to the Jefferson County Coroner's Office, that man has been identified as Deanthony Robinson, of Louisville.
+A Louisville Metro Police spokesperson said officers responded to a...